 There are over 30 student organizations at UIUC, including the American Constitution Society, Bar None, the Criminal Law Society, the Fashion Law Society, Lawyers in AI, the Real Estate Law Society, and the Space Law Society.

-With a median GPA of 3.77 and a median LSAT of 165 for all program entrants, you’ll need to have a strong application to be admitted.
-That said, the school’s acceptance rate of 46.8% is much higher than that of either the University of Chicago or Northwestern.
+With a median GPA of 3.81 and a median LSAT of 166 for all program entrants, you’ll need to have a strong application to be considered for admission.
+That said, the school’s acceptance rate of 32.9% is much higher than that of either the University of Chicago or Northwestern.

 4. Loyola University Chicago

 Loyola University Chicago is next on our list of the best law schools in Illinois.
 This Jesuit law school has two beautiful campuses overlooking Lake Michigan.
-Located in the heart of downtown Chicago, students who go here have a ton of access to diversity, city life, and networking opportunities.
+Located in the heart of downtown Chicago, students who go here have a plenty of access to diversity, city life, and great networking opportunities.

-When it comes to law school specialty rankings, Loyola Law School comes in at #4 for healthcare law, #13 for part-time law, #21 in trial advocacy, and #29 in dispute resolution.
+When it comes to law school specialty rankings, Loyola Law School comes in at:

 Students can pursue a law degree on a part-time or full-time basis.
 And there are numerous dual degree options available.
 Loyola students can pair their JD with an MA in political science, an MBA, an MPP (Master of Public Policy), or an MSW (Master of Social Work).